HermannStettin/event-scheduler-ai/README.md

 # Document Event Extractor

-This agentintic application allows user to add events to their Google Calendar from Google Docs and Google Sheets.
-App can extract information specified by user, add events to spefic calendar, extract from needed Google Sheets lists.
+This agentic application allows user to add events to their Google Calendar from Google Docs and Google Sheets.
+App can extract information specified by user, add events to specific calendar, extract from needed Google Sheets lists.

 ## Installation and Setup